SruthiVelpula/anomaly_detection/README.md

 ## Future Enhancements
 Integrate helmet or mask detection
-Stream live alerts to a dashboard or web application Containerize the project using Docker for easy deployment Store logs in a database (SQLite or PostgreSQL)
+Stream live alerts to a dashboard or web application
-Add YOLO or DetectNet models for higher detection accuracy

 ## Author
 Sruthi Velpula